TIMOTHY

 witness) about the validity of the telephone survey that collected information

-on people’s perceptions of advertising questions.
-Also, analyzed results of questions
+on people’s feelings about advertising questions.
+Also, analyzed results

 SURRES (Survey